2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 Among African countries, South Africa is one of the most friendly towards cryptocurrencies.
 The South African Reserve Bank (SARB) has not explicitly prohibited the use of cryptocurrencies.

-As of December 16, 2024, the South African Financial Sector Conduct Authority (FSCA) has issued 248 licenses out of 420 applications received from cryptocurrency service providers (CASPs).
+As of December 16, 2024, the South African Financial Sector Conduct Authority (FSCA) has issued 248 licenses out of 420 applications received for cryptocurrency asset service providers (CASPs).
 According to a local report, 56 applications are still under review, while 9 applications have been rejected.
-Additionally, the report indicates that 106 institutions withdrew their applications after the FSCA raised questions about their business models.
+Additionally, the report indicates that after the FSCA raised questions about the business models of some companies, 106 institutions withdrew their applications.

-In the Americas, Argentina is actively promoting the adoption of cryptocurrencies.
+In the Americas, Argentina is vigorously promoting the adoption of cryptocurrencies.
 On October 22, the Argentine Securities Commission (CNV) announced a public consultation on a draft aimed at regulating the operations of virtual asset service providers (VASPs) in the country and imposing new compliance requirements on these institutions.
-Meanwhile, the Argentine Securities Commission announced that it would allow foreign investment products related to various crypto ETF opportunities to enter the market.
+At the same time, the Argentine securities regulator announced the allowance of foreign investment products related to various crypto ETF opportunities to enter the market.
 President Milei plans to implement a policy of free currency circulation in 2025, allowing Argentinians to choose any currency, including Bitcoin, for transactions, providing new opportunities for economic diversification.

-Brazil has established friendly regulations, with significant potential to develop Real World Assets (RWA), a diverse and vibrant community, and is in the pilot phase of a CBDC (called DREX).
+Brazil has established friendly regulations with significant potential to develop RWA (Real World Assets), creating a diverse and vibrant community, and is piloting a CBDC (called DREX).

 In El Salvador, Bitcoin is legal tender, and the government encourages its adoption and promotes cryptocurrency tourism.
 On December 11, El Salvador signed an agreement with Argentine regulators to support the development of the crypto industry in both countries.